The Business Platinum Card® from American Express Review: Premium Travel Perks

 offers both rewards on travel and luxury perks for business owners.
 This card is most rewarding when you charge flights and hotels, but you can earn points on every purchase.

-The Business Platinum Card does have a $595 annual fee to consider.
+The Business Platinum Card does have a $695 annual fee (see Rates & Fees; terms apply) to consider.

 Learn more about what this card offers to help decide if it's right for you.